-Your business’ blog is a staple for driving new users to your website who seek knowledge and answers to the questions they have.
-It’s full of expert content marketing that’s valuable to your audience, which ultimately helps drive visitors to grow your business.
+A great business’ blog is a staple for driving new users to your website who seek knowledge and answers to the questions they have.
+It’s full of expert insights and information that’s valuable to your audience, which ultimately helps drive sales to grow your business.

-To help shape and optimize the readability of your content you need it to be facilitated by a blog design that’s able to draw customers into headlines, entice interactions, optimize for conversions, and create a lasting impression.
+To help shape and optimize the readability of your content, you need it to be facilitated by a blog design that enhances the reading experience and highlights the most important information.
+It needs to be able to draw customers into headlines, entice interactions, optimize for conversions, and create a lasting impression.

-To help guide you, we’ve assembled the most important design components your blog's design should have and how they work individually to help optimize your blog to hit your numbers.
+To help guide you, we’ve assembled the most important design components your blog's design should have and how they work individually to help optimize your blog to hit your marketing goals.

-If you’re like IMPACT and have been creating content for years, chances are you’ve accumulated a lot of content of many different types.
+If you’re like IMPACT and have been creating content for years, chances are you’ve accumulated a lot of varying types of content.

 Naturally, you’ve probably done what many other organizations have done and separated the content into a variety of different areas.
 For example, videos live in a video library, articles on a blog, whitepapers, and ebooks in a resource center — you get the idea.

 While this organizes everything nicely from a content type standpoint, your user isn’t always going to want to view only video or only blog content.

 Pretend the user is you, and you are on a journey to discover more about a particular topic.
 Would you rather jump around different parts of the site to see what’s available for that topic, or, would you want you to have one location where you can view everything on that topic, be it blog, video, pillar, or downloadable content?

 My guess would be the latter.
 That’s why we recommend organizing content into a learning center.